rankinT/engcmp610-soundscape/README.md

 --------------
 ## Reflection
 Trying to only use my own recorded sounds proved to be a fun challenge when I couldn't find the right situations to record in real life.
 The biggest problem was trying to record the weather sounds of rain and thunder.
 To improvise, I recorded my shower and distorted air blowing onto the microphone to attempt to emulate the weather.
+I feel that the fake thunder was pretty convincing because I successfully got close to the rumbling crashing sound of thunder.

 ![air blow tracks](/assets/imgs/air-thunder.png)

 To get the weather to mess with the music, I used a big thunder sound that would be clip on the track to make the (real and soundscape) listener uncomfortable.
 Then I also added distortion, phaser, and reverse effects on the music to make it sound like the music glitched out from the close lightning strike.
 I also recorded myself blowing into the microphone through my shirt and added distortion to get the sound of static.
+The warped music and occasional static definitely achieved that glitch feeling that I was going for.
 I found that using the envelope tool to make sharp rises and drops in volume, combined with the fade-out effect was very helpful in controlling the volume at specific timings.
+The more quiet ending and silencing of tracks helped me get the serene zen feeling I was going for.

 ![music glitching](/assets/imgs/tension.png)